BioData-Club/githubPagesTutorial/readme.md

 Welcome to the GitHub Pages Tutorial!

-With a text editor and the GitHub Desktop, you can start your own personal website on GitHub.
+With a text editor and GitHub Desktop, you can create a personal website on GitHub.
 Bring your laptop and we'll explore the fun world of GitHub Pages!

+:fireworks::tada::ghost::mushroom::guitar::sparkles::fireworks::tada::ghost::mushroom::guitar::sparkles::fireworks::tada:

 ## What You Need to Start